 Regarding the rehabilitation of emergency shelters, Needs Assessment 40 shows that there are 16,336 unsheltered homeless on a given night.
-Maintaining the safety and quality of shelters will continue to warrant the rehabilitation of emergency shelters when possible.
+Maintaining the safety and quality of shelters will continue to warrant the rehabilitation of

-5. Priority Need Name Supportive Services for Persons with HIV/AIDS

-Priority Level High

-Population Income Level:

-Extremely Low

-Low

-Moderate

-Family Types:

-Large Families

-Families with Children

-Elderly Diblic Housing Residents

-Public Housing Residents

-Homeless Subpopulations:

-Persons with HIV/AIDS

-Non-homeless Special Needs:

-Persons with HIV/AIDS and their Families

-Geographic State Service Area

-Areas

-Affected

-Associated HOPWA-Funded Supportive Services

-Goals

-Description The Supportive Services program provides case management, basic telephone service,

-and assistance to purchase smoke detectors to eligible individuals living with HIV and

-their families.
-Case managers also assist HOPWA clients with comprehensive housing plans and make referrals such as medical care, mental health and/or substance abuse

-treatment, and other services based on the client's individual needs.k

-treatment, and other services based on the elicit's individual needs.k

-Basis for The Market Analysis states that the State HOPWA program provides tenant-based

-Relative rental assistance; short-term rent, mortgage, and utilities assistance, and some project

-Priority sponsors provide financial assistance with security deposits and credit checks.
-HOPWA-

-eligible individuals who have exited from an institution into the State's HOPWA

-program receive supportive services from a case manager which include a

-comprehensive housing plan and linkage and referrals to health professionals as

-needed to assist in keeping the client stable and housed.

-LIODWA eligibility requires an LIIV diagnosis and income at 2007 or helew AAAL LIIV
+5 Priority Need Name Supportive Services for Persons with HIV/AIDS Priority Level High Population Extremely Low Low Moderate Large Families Families with Children Elderly Public Housing Residents Persons with HIV/AIDS Persons with HIV/AIDS and their Families Geographic Areas Affected State Service Area Associated Goals HOPWA-Funded Supportive Services Description The Supportive Services program provides case management, basic telephone service, and assistance to purchase smoke detectors to eligible individuals living with HIV and their families.
+Case managers also assist HOPWA clients with comprehensive housing plans and make referrals such as medical care, mental health and/or substance abuse treatment, and other services based on the client's individual needs.
+Basis for Relative Priority The Market Analysis states that the State HOPWA program provides tenant-based rental assistance; short-term rent, mortgage, and utilities assistance, and some project sponsors provide financial assistance with security deposits and credit checks.
+HOPWA-eligible individuals who have exited from an institution into the State's HOPWA program receive supportive services from a case manager which include a comprehensive housing plan and linkage and referrals to health professionals as needed to assist in keeping the client stable and housed.
 HOPWA eligibility requires an HIV diagnosis and income at 80% or below AMI.
 HIV disproportionally affects racial/ethnic minorities and males.
-At the end of 2012, 72,932

-persons were living with HIV in Texas, many at incomes below the poverty level, and

-the number continues to rise every year.
-According to the DSHS 2012 Texas STD and

-HIV Integrated Epidemiologic Profile, Texas had the 8th highest rate (19.7/100,000

-population) of new HIV diagnoses in the nation in 2011.
-Housing is a critical need for

-PLHW and their families.
+At the end of 2012, 72,932 persons were living with HIV in Texas, many at incomes below the poverty level, and the number continues to rise every year.
+According to the DSHS 2012 Texas STD and HIV Integrated Epidemiologic Profile, Texas had the 8th highest rate (19.7/100,000 population) of new HIV diagnoses in the nation in 2011.
+Housing is a critical need for PLHW and their families.

-1